 gives the maximal distance of detection.

-The feasibility of detection and the distance of detection depend on the accuracy of measurements,

-which is determined by the sensitivity of the used sensor an the noise of measurements.
-In this context

-may have one robust solution, many or none.
+The feasibility of detection and the distance of detection depend on the accuracy of measurements and are determined by the sensitivity of the used sensor and the noise of measurements.
+Then, in this context, may have one, many, or no robust solutions.

-Most of the experiments presented here were carried out for Re .
-As it follows from Figure 16 such Reynolds number the flow may considered as potential till the angle , where .
+Most of the experiments presented here were performed with Re .
+Also, as shown in Figure 16, this Reynolds number can be used and the flow may be considered as the potential till the angle , where .
 Correspondingly, the pressure difference